 For the love of entertainment

 Should have won in 1998: Is there anyone out there who thinks Shakespeare in Love deserved to win over Saving Private Ryan?
 No?
 Good.
 That’s the right answer.

 The English Patient exists today as a punchline–even more than Shakespeare in Love.
 It lives in infamy as the ultimate example of the ‘prestige film’–a movie engineered to win Oscars.
 It became the torch-bearer for this kind of film after a Seinfeld‘s gags where Elaine is pilloried for hating it.
 I’m willing to bet that wasn’t the way the producers hoped to be remembered.
-As for the movie, it’s mostly fine.
-It’s a pretentious WWII-era love story about a young nurse taking care of a badly burned man who was injured in a plane crash, whose story of a fateful love affair is teased out in flashbacks.
-Being self-serious and deadly dull would land any other movie in the bottom slot, so The English Patient should be very thankful that Shakespeare in Love exists right about now.
+As for the movie, it’s fine.
+It’s a pretentious WWII-era love story about a nurse taking care of a badly burned man, whose fateful love affair is teased out in flashbacks.
+Being self-serious and dull would land any other movie in the bottom slot, so The English Patient should be very thankful that Shakespeare in Love exists right about now.

 Should have won in 1996: You know what movie also came out in 1996 and is remembered for being good?
 Fargo.
 But the biggest prize that movie walked away with was Best Actress for Frances McDormand.

-Centering on the story of William Wallace, the Scottish man who led an uprising against the British, Braveheart is also an example of the Academy’s preoccupation with actor-directors.
-To be honest, there’s very little I remember about Braveheart nowadays except for Mel Gibson’s iconic inspirational speech to his soldiers, the outrageously offensive depiction of the villain as homosexual, and the over-the-top gore of the finale.
+Centering on the story of William Wallace, the Scottish man who led an uprising against the British, Braveheart is an example of the Academy’s preoccupation with actor-directors.
+To be honest, there’s very little I remember about Braveheart nowadays except for Mel Gibson’s iconic inspirational speech to his soldiers, the offensive depiction of the villain as homosexual, and the over-the-top gore of the finale.
 Still, it’s surprising how that speech has had such staying power as a pop cultural touchstone all these years later.
 For that alone, Braveheart gets some points.

 Should have won in 1995: Apollo 13 had been predicted to win but a groundswell of support for Braveheart put it over the top.
 Having said that, Sense and Sensibility would be my personal pick.

 Make fun if you will.
-Titanic doesn’t make it hard, after all.
-Here’s the thing, though: people were talking about it nonstop for months after it came out.
-Which says nothing about the months of conversation before it came out–mostly certain it would be a disaster of epic proportions.
+Titanic doesn’t make it hard.
+Here’s the thing, though: people were talking about Titanic nonstop for months after it came out.
+Which says nothing about the months of conversation before it came out–mostly predicting that it would be a disaster of epic proportions.
 James Cameron proved them all wrong.
 Nevermind the years and years of conversation devoted to Titanic in the almost twenty years since it was released.
 The script is silly, the love story seems trite, but otherwise Titanic is a solidly made movie that does what it promises: entertain.
 Say what you will about Cameron, he knows how to play to his audiences.
 He sucked them in and they never let go.

 Yes, Forrest Gump is an earnest, heartfelt movie.
 Yes, Pulp Fiction was a far more groundbreaking movie released that year.
-But you would have to be utterly heartless to say that Gump is a movie with no charm or wit.
+But you would have to be heartless to say that Gump lacks charm or wit.
 It’s a movie that wears its heart on its sleeve.
 Many people criticize it for that, but I think it’s refreshing.
 There’s something bold and sweet about a movie so willing to be earnest.
 It’s the story of a slow-witted man careening through some tumultuous decades in American history.
 In a world that is sternly cynical and compromising, Forrest Gump is an eternal optimist who strives to do the right thing every day of his life.
 What’s so wrong with that?

 American Beauty dares its audience to look at a typical American family in a typical American suburb.
-Then it literally dares you to look closer.
-All is not as it seems in the household of Lester Burnham.
-His family has been crumbling for some time and is finally beginning to collapse thanks to all the strain, sending them on a collision course with disaster and violence.
+Then it dares you to look closer.
+You’ll find that all is not as it seems.
+Just look at the household of Lester Burnham.
+His family has been crumbling for some time and is finally beginning to collapse under the strain, sending them on a collision course with disaster and violence.
 What’s more?
 Spend some time in an upper-middle-class suburb some time.
 Really look at the families surrounding you.
 You will be shocked–shocked–at how depressingly accurate American Beauty is.
 And to think, it wasn’t even directed by an American.

 Should have won in 1999: American Beauty deserved it.